 SPM-based Methods for the Fundamental Understanding of Nano and Interfacial Catalysis

-Our research focuses on molecular level studies of adsorption and catalytic reactions at surfaces and interfaces of nanocatalysts.
-To simulate the complexity of nanocatalysts, we use molecule beam epitaxy (MBE) and other modern synthesis techniques to prepare well-defined nanostructures as model systems; to investigate catalysts during operation, we utilize the full complement of modern surface science techniques and aim to develop in-situ microscopic techniques to study nanocatalysts from ultrahigh vacuum (UHV) to ambient pressures (AP).
-The model catalysts we investigated range from atomically clean nanostructures grown in UHV to impregnated nanocatalysts prepared by wet chemistry.
-The structure and surface chemistry of these well-defined model catalysts can be characterized by a series of surface techniques including scanning probe microscopies (STM and AFM), UV and X-ray photoemission spectroscopy (UPS and XPS) , ion scattering spectroscopy (ISS), temperature programmed desorption (TPD), high resolution electron energy loss spectroscopy (HREELS), infrared reflection absorption spectroscopy (IRAS), etc. In-situ studies of model nanocatalysts are carried out from watching the elementary steps to monitoring a working surface/interface, which provide unprecedented insights on the nature of active sites, as well as the reaction mechanism.
-To connect UHV surface science findings with real catalysis practice, our in-situ studies of model catalysts have spanned from vacuum conditions to ambient pressure reaction conditions, during which high pressure surface science techniques are used, such as AP-XPS and PM-IRAS.
-With these capabilities, we strive to achieve further understanding on confinement effect, a fundamental concept in catalysis, to build the relationship between surface structure and catalytic activity/selectivity at the electronic level, and on this basis to design highly efficient nanocatalysts.
+The structure and catalytic chemistry of well-defined model catalysts are characterized mainly by a few scanning probes, such as scanning tunneling microscopy (STM) and atomic force microscopy (AFM), together with UV and X-ray photoemission spectroscopy (UPS and XPS) and temperature programmed desorption (TPD).
+In-situ studies of model nanocatalysts are carried out from watching the elementary steps to monitoring a working surface/interface, which provide unprecedented insights on the nature of active sites, as well as the reaction mechanism.
+To connect UHV surface science findings with real catalysis practice, our in-situ studies of model catalysts have spanned from vacuum conditions to AP reaction conditions.
+We strive to achieve further understanding on confinement effect, a fundamental concept in catalysis, to build the relationship between active-site dynamics and catalytic activity/selectivity, and on this basis to design highly efficient nanocatalysts.